|

 I have given much of my life, and when I say that I mean I have given of my

-years off of my life and I have spent thousands of hours, hundreds of days,
+life, and I have givenyears off of my life and I have spent thousands of hours, hundreds of days,

 scores of weeks, trying